ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-## Advantages of using spring data jdbc
+## Advantages of using Spring Data JDBC
 ### Better design
-One of the biggest advantages that you can get from using spring data jdbc is that it will force you to follow the rules of DDD design like using aggregates.
+One of the biggest advantages that you can get from using Spring Data JDBC is that it will force you to follow the rules of DDD design like using aggregates.
 A great explanation why this design can help you can be found here: https://dddcommunity.org/library/vernon_2011/

 Because only one-to-many relationships are used, it makes it more easy to see what exactly are the relationships between the classes.
 Classes can only be part of 1 aggregate.
-Together with the one-to-many rule makes it also impossible to create circle dependencies.
+Together with the one-to-many rule this makes it impossible to create circular dependencies.
 If you need to create relationships between aggregates, you need to use id's.
 This makes the coupling between the aggregates as small as possible.

-I is also clear where the logic of the interactions with the data can be found because only the aggregate roots have repositories because they are responsible for these interactions.
+It is also clear where the logic of the interactions with the data can be found because only the aggregate roots have repositories because they are responsible for these interactions.

 ### Easier to understand
 Only the aggregate roots are responsible for handling the persistence.
 This makes it clear what needs to be persisted and who is responsible for doing this.
-Because the persistence always needs to be initiated by calling the save method, it makes it easier to understand when changes will be persisted than with spring data jpa.
+Because the persistence always needs to be initiated by calling the save method, it makes it easier to understand when changes will be persisted than with Spring Data JPA.

 It is easy to see what classes are part of of an aggregate since aggregates are connected using object references.
 When id's are used, those classes are part of different aggregates.
-When you query the database, instead of the lazy loading which is standard in spring data jpa, every call using spring data jdbc is done using eager loading.
+When you query the database, instead of the lazy loading which is standard in Spring Data JPA, every call using Spring Data JDBC is done using eager loading.
 Every time you need data, a call to the database will be done because no caches are used.
 Together these rules give that it is easy to know when a call to the database will be done (always), what parts of the data are returned from the database calls (entire aggregate) and it is easy to know what these aggregates are composed of.